SaraRands/sararands-site/about.md

 Before I was a therapist, I lived many lives.

-I began as an English major who also studied German, psychology, music, education, philosophy and religion.
+I began as an English major who also studied German, psychology, music, education, philosophy, and religion.
 I worked as a substitute teacher, then became a stay-at-home mom, then a homeschooler until cancer interrupted that chapter.
 I tried to home birth but biology interfered (hi there, birth trauma!).
 I breastfed babies for years, gardened, and baked four loaves of whole wheat bread every week.
 I was an earnest reader of *The Tightwad Gazette.*

-I was also a devout Mormon for many years, the kind who played the organ in church for a decade and built life around faith and community.
+I was also a devout Mormon for many years, the kind who played the organ for a decade and built life around faith and community.
 My faith transition was long and layered, and it reshaped everything.

 Later, I transcribed college courses for Deaf students, a job I loved.
 One day I transcribed a web programming course and thought, *I bet I could do that.*